EmZod/Haiku-4.5-vs-Minimax-2.1/README.md

 ---

-## Goedecke Principles Applied
+## Principles Applied

 This benchmark applies Sean Goedecke's system design principles:

-1. **"Elite engineering is simple and boring"** - Does the model reach for complexity or stay obvious?
+1. **"Good engineering is simple and boring"** - Does the model reach for complexity or stay obvious?
 2. **"State is the entire problem"** - Does the model track state ownership explicitly?
 3. **"Complexity is debt"** - Does the model add machinery or simplify?
 4. **"Design hot paths first"** - Does the model prioritize critical paths?